javipv/hi.vim/README.md

 ```

-### 12) HELP menu:
+### 13) command menu:

-There is a small help you can display using command :Hih.
-This will show you the previous (basic) commands and some more.
+Use ":Hi" without arguments, to open a menu window displaying all commands.

+Use ":Hi PATTERN1 PATTERN2", with arguments, to show the commands matching the selected patterns.

+Then you can select on the menu window the command you want to launch..

+For instance:

+":Hi color" to show all commands and descriptions matching "color".

+":Hi filter" to show all commands and descriptions matching "filter".

+":Hi filter sync" to show all commands and descriptions matching "filter" and "synch".

+":Hi" show all commands available.